The Footsteps of Jesus

 wrongdoing."
 Job 1:22.
 This commendation refers to the spirit with which he

-bore the unexampled trials which befell him—when he was hurled down, in a
+bore the unparalleled trials which befell him — when he was hurled down, in

 adversity!
 He saw the hand of God in all that took place.
 It was not

-to the invasion of the Sabeans and Chaldeans—that he traced the loss of his
+to the invasion of the Sabeans and Chaldeans — that he traced the loss of

-property.
-It was not to the fury of "mother nature"—that he traced the death
+his property.
+It was not to the fury of "mother nature" — that he traced the

-of his children.
+death of his children.
 No!
 He looked farther and higher!
-Prostrate in adoration at
+Prostrate in

-the Divine footstool, he exclaimed, "I came naked from my mother's womb, and
+adoration at the Divine footstool, he exclaimed, "I came naked from my

 Now, how important it is, that the same mind which was in

 him should be in us also.
-To murmur under the Divine dispensations—to
+To murmur under the Divine dispensations —

-be dissatisfied with the lot which has been appointed to us—to be always
+to be dissatisfied with the lot which has been appointed to us — to be

-complaining of one circumstance or another—what is this, in effect—but to
+always complaining of one circumstance or another — what is this, in effect

-charge God with wrongdoing?
-Is it not practically to attribute folly
+— but to charge God with wrongdoing?
+It is practically to attribute folly

-infinite?
-O let us beware then of a discontented spirit, remembering that
+are infinite!
+O let us beware then of a discontented spirit, remembering

-God orders all our affairs.
-Whatever He gives us--let us
+that God orders all our affairs!
+Whatever He gives us — let us

 bear it.
 We shall thus be still, and know that He is God; and we shall honor